-This is it!
-Questions are finally answered here in the pages of Justice League #16.
+This is it, Justice League #16 is here and questions are finally answered here in the pages.
 But before we uncover mysteries that have long been kept hidden away lets check out the covers for this issue.

 The regular cover to this issue is by Jim Cheung, and while The Martian Manhunter takes center stage in a very dramatic pose.
 The inclusion of Lex Luthor and the cover text has left me a little confused as Lex doesn’t appear in the issue and the cover text doesn’t really have an impact on the story.
 This cover does however remind me of how incredible The Martian Manhunter’s design is.